fancidev/qtinter/docs/index.rst

 And that's it!

-To see these in action, check out the (hello world) example and the (http client) example.
+To see these in action, check out the :ref:`hello-world-example` and the :ref:`http-client-example`.

 Using Qt from asyncio